norcross/wp-bouncer/readme.txt

 * The plugin stores a random `FAKESESSID` for each user when they log in.
 * If a user is logged in, on each page load (init hook), WP Bouncer checks if the `FAKESESSID` stored in the user’s cookies is the same as the last login stored in a transient (`fakesessid_user_login`).
 * If the two values do no match, WP Bouncer logs the user out and redirects them to a warning message.
+* If the WP_BOUNCER_HEARTBEAT_CHECK is defined to true, JavaScript will be loaded to bounce users when a new user logs in with the same login.
+This is useful for sites with page caching.

 Admin accounts (specifically users with the "manage_options" capability) are excluded from bounces.